kubernetes-sigs/cloud-provider-equinix-metal/README.md

 The structure relies on the already existing `default/kubernetes` service, which creates an `Endpoints` structure that includes all of the functioning control plane nodes.
-The CCM modifies the `default/kubernetes` service to add an `externalIPs` address which maps to the EIP.
-This causes Kubernetes itself, specifically `kube-proxy`, to create the necessary routes to allow the traffic to pass.
+The CCM does the following on each loop:

+1. Finds all of the endpoints for `default/kubernetes` and creates or updates parallel endpoints in `kube-system/packet-ccm-kubernetes-external`
+1. Creates a service named `kube-system/packet-ccm-kubernetes-external` with the following settings:
+   * `type=LoadBalancer`
+   * `spec.loadBalancerIP=<eip>`
+   * `status.loadBalancer.ingress[0].ip=<eip>`
+   * `metadata.annotations["metallb.universe.tf/address-pool"]=disabled-metallb-do-not-use-any-address-pool`

+This has the following effect:

+* the annotation prevents metallb from trying to manage it
+* the `spec.loadBalancerIP` and `status.loadBalancer.ingress[0].ip` cause kube-proxy to set up routes on all of the nodes
+* the endpoints cause the traffic to be routed to the control plane nodes

+Note that we _wanted_ to just set `externalIPs` on the original `default/kubernetes`, but that would prevent traffic from being routed to it from the control nodes, due to iptables rules.
+LoadBalancer types allow local traffic.

 ## Running Locally